-Community
+• Community

-It's clear, both biblically and anecdotally, that people need each other.
+It's clear, both biblically and anecdotally, that people need one another.
 It's part of our social needs.
 However, this isn't just a community of similarly-aged peers.
 Intergenerational friendships are vital in both the practice and journey of faith.
-These relationships allow for a broader understanding of how faith is lived and provide a unique support that's different from parental or same-age peer relationships.
-"Hemorrhaging Faith" found that being in mentoring relationships was a key driver.
+They allow for a broader understanding of how faith is lived and provide a unique support that's different from parental or same-age peer relationships.
+"Hemorrhaging Faith" found that being in mentoring relationships was a key driver to establishing and maintaining intergenerational relationships.

-• Teaching and Beliefs
+Teaching and Beliefs

-It's not only the accuracy of doctrine that is important, but also the space to doubt and process.
+The accuracy of doctrine is of course important, but also important to development is the space to doubt and process.
 God's truth can be difficult to comprehend at times.
-Students are looking for a space to process and wrestle with how God's truth intersects with their lives in a meaningful way without losing their belonging in a community.
+Students are looking for a space to process and wrestle with how God's truth intersects with their lives in meaningful ways without losing their belonging in their community.
+There is a distinction between teaching that empowers versus teaching that restricts.
+Empowering teaching is not the compromise of truth.
+Rather, it encourages students to explore God's truth more deeply, especially with controversial issues.
+Restrictive teaching essentially shuts the door to any discussion.
+It's usually seen as a "That's the way it is and that's it" approach.
+One question to ask yourself is whether the teaching actually embodies "truth in love."
+Is God's word being taught without compromise within a community that allows others to doubt, question and wrestle without risking condemnation?
 These spaces are vital in allowing for faith growth in an individual.